Sylvia Acevedo: Career

 In 2018 she was listed on Forbes’ "America's Top 50 Women In Tech."
 In 2018, Fast Company named Acevedo one of its “100 Most Creative People in Business.”
 Acevedo was awarded the 2019 Hispanic Heritage Award For Leadership.
 Later that year, she published her first memoir, "Path to the stars: My Journey from Girl Scout to Rocket Scientist."
 This book is a message to young readers about Acevedo's early life and career journey.
 In 2019, InStyle named Acevedo in The Badass 50: Meet the Women Who Are Changing the World.
 That same year, she was honored by the Society of Hispanic Professional Engineers (SHPE) for her contributions to advancing Latinas in STEM.

 Acevedo stepped down as CEO of the Girl Scouts on August 10, 2020.

 Acevedo joined the board of directors of Qualcomm in November 2020 and serves on its Governance Committee.
-In January 2022, she was named a member of the board of directors for Credo, an innovative company developing secure, high-speed connectivity solutions.
+In January 2022, she was named a member of the board of directors for Credo.
 She joined the board of directors of Quark.ai, a generative AI startup, in 2023.
 She is also a sought-after keynote speaker on leadership, STEM education, and diversity, having delivered talks at global conferences including SXSW and the Aspen Ideas Festival.

 In September 2025, The Fund for the City of New York hosted a book launch for Acevedo.
 This launch was for the release of her newly published book called "The Trailblazer's Playbook."
 She wrote the book to share a framework that she created called "Clarity-Courage-Conviction" and using her life stories to convey this idea.
 These life stories draw upon the lessons she has learned throughout her career, condensed into a playbook to help others with their own leadership development.